christian-mv/FreeNoiseMap-FNM/README.md

-In the first stage of FNM, it is intended to implement the standard ISO 9613 and the user graphic interface with integration with web map services such as google maps and openstreet maps.
+For the first stage of FNM, it is intended the standard ISO 9613 is intended to be implemented along with its user graphic interface.
+Integration with web map services such as google maps and openstreet maps is also part of the first stage of FNM.

-For the second stage, the European calculation method CNOSSOS-EU will be the goal as well as support for GIS and CAD files formats DXF and SHP.
+For the second stage, the European calculation method CNOSSOS-EU will be targeted.
+Support for GIS and CAD files formats, i.e., DXF and SHP will be considered for integration by uding the GDAL library into FNM.